Payroll compliance frameworks: components & best practices

 Providing employee training and awareness programs involves educating staff about payroll policies, legal requirements, and compliance procedures.

-The training and awareness programs for employees helps payroll teams stay updated on evolving tax laws and proper classification practices, and also reduces compliance risks.
-Companies with regular training programs have fewer mistakes and better follow payroll rules, according to a research titled, “From Preaching to Behavioral Change: Fostering Ethics and Compliance Learning in the Workplace” published by Springer.
+Training and awareness programs help payroll teams stay current on evolving tax laws and proper classification practices, reducing compliance risks.
+Companies with regular training programs have fewer mistakes and better follow payroll rules, according to a research titled, "From Preaching to Behavioral Change: Fostering Ethics and Compliance Learning in the Workplace" published by Springer.

 Developing a compliance calendar